… or biznaz continues :O

 Soooooo with a clean frame and a keyboard, I started …

 Just to sum it all up.
 Yes, it could be done way better, I am aware of that.
-I should have used different resin.
+I should have used a different resin.
 I also know that some sort of vacuum chamber is a very handy tool and would sort out quite a few problems.
 I’ve skipped describing several minor fixes because this post is already a long one and I wouldn’t like anyone to TL;DR it ;P

 Jesionen – for donating a CPU to this project